Elzawawy/compiler-frontend/README.md

 Also section 3.2 about input buffering in [1] discusses some ways that the simple but important task of reading the source program can be speeded which we indeed follow and take into consideration in ou implementation.

 ---

+## Running Test cases and Output

+The `test-cases` folder in the top directory contains for each test case a folder named `Case *` where there is the inputs as lexical rules and the input program and the output file we validate against and then there are the 2 files that we produce as output:

+1. `transition_table.csv` : This is a CSV file that contain a transition table, there are (n+1) columns where n is the number of input symbols in the language.
+The rows are the number of states.

+2. `output_tokens.txt` : This is the stream of tokens that our lexical analyzer generated produce for each test case.

+We built Integration Tests to compare the output file given for each test case and our test case to indicate.
+Refer to those folders to check the test cases output accordingly.

+---

+## References

+1. Compilers, Principles, Techniques, & Tools, Second Edition by Alfred V. Aho & Monica S. Lam & Ravi Sethi & Jeffrey D. Ullman

+2. Engineering a Compiler, Second Edition by Keith D. Cooper & Linda Torczon.

+---